For SaaS companies today, there are many aspects of their business to consider when creating and measuring success.

 What you may not realize is that regardless of your SaaS (software-as-a-service) product or the industry you’re in, excelling in Customer Success (CS) can be a key component to low churn rates and successful business growth.

 Hence, Customer Success Management (CSM), coupled with a solid strategy, results (on average) in decreased customer churn, increased upsell opportunities, and renewals.
-This is because the CSM is there to shift the focus of customer success from providing reactive solutions to anticipating the needs of the customers, while proactively working on a predictive strategy.
+This is because the CSM is there to shift the focus of customer success strategy from providing reactive solutions to anticipating the needs of the customers, while proactively working on a predictive strategy.
 The CSM must understand the customer base and focus on solving the customer’s long-term needs, essentially bridging a gap and providing them with timely value propositions along the way.

 SaaS Nordic podcast